Speaking of HealthGet a quick start on better heart healthFebruary 20, 2018

 The Chippewa Falls, Wisconsin, man suffers from painful degenerative disk disease, which is the breaking down of soft spinal disks, often due to aging.
 He tried many treatments over the years, including chiropractic care, massage and medication, with little to no relief.

-On March 17, Nash underwent back surgery at Mayo Clinic Health System in Eau Claire to remove an injured spinal disk, called a laminectomy, and tissue between the disks, called a diskectomy.
+In March 2017, Nash underwent back surgery at Mayo Clinic Health System in Eau Claire to remove an injured spinal disk, called a laminectomy, and tissue between the disks, called a diskectomy.
 His outpatient surgery went well.
 So well, that he was cleared to start body-weight strength exercises at eight weeks, and run and swim approximately 12 weeks post-surgery.

 NO STOPPING HIM